16 Things To Do Near Combe Haven Holiday Park

 • Food and drink.

-Great fun for everyone over the age of 6, with excellent reviews, Battle Zone Live offers safe, exciting combat play, Call of Duty style, using the latest laser technology.
+Great fun for everyone over 6, with excellent reviews, Battle Zone Live offers safe, exciting combat play, Call of Duty style, using the latest laser technology.

 In an exhilarating adrenaline rush, you’ll be running through the realistic, purpose-built set in a very professional setting, stalking your enemies with your laser gun.